zoidz123/zoidz123.github.io/docs/order-flow-auction.md

 #### Backup Liquidity Provider

-A `Backup Liquidity Provider` is used in the case when a winning market maker, for whatever reason, goes offline and does not respond to fill requests.
+As the name infers, the `Backup Liquidity Provider` is used as a backup when a market maker is not filling orders.
+For example, a winning market maker goes offline and does not respond to fill requests, or the winning market fills 80% of incoming orders and chooses to route remaining orders to the Backup LP.
 We will support various liquidity providers including 0x, 1Inch, Jupiter Aggregator etc.

 ## An Order Flow Auction Example